Skip to content

 How can I learn about Sociology?

-In studying sociology, you'll learn to examine and explain the social world in deeper and more complex ways.
-We examine areas such as wealth and power, culture and creativity, families and sexuality, gender and identity, globalisation, the body, nature and the environment, youth, racism, religion and multiculturalism, health and illness, digital cultures, and inequalities between classes and between women and men.
+In studying sociology, you'll learn to investigate the social forces that structure everyday life as well as how we as individuals shape society.
+We examine areas such as culture and creativity, sexuality, gender and identity, globalisation, urban inclusion and exclusion, youth, racism, religion and multiculturalism, and health and illness.

 Interested in studying with us?
-Explore our course and research opportunities below.
+Explore our course and research opportunities.

 Our research in Sociology

-Our research in Sociology focuses in particular on housing and community studies, the environment, health sociology, and criminology.
-Our diverse research interests include housing, religion, green criminology, Indigenous issues, tourism, sport and leisure, identity, and health and illness.
+Our diverse research in Sociology focuses on areas including housing and community studies, ageing and disability, religion, food and environment, and health and illness.
 Much research in Sociology and Criminology is applied in nature and has a strong focus on social policy.

-Our work is published in leading journals and by top-tier academic presses, we have access to an international network of top-flight researchers, and members of our team have received prestigious research grants and fellowships.
+Our work is published in leading journals and by top-tier academic presses.
+We are an internationally recognised team of sociologists who are actively involved in national and international research, and several members of our team have received prestigious research grants.

 Featured Research